ricko2001/Genealogy-scripts/README.md

 that fix reoccurring problems in my database caused by user errors during data entry.
 The cmd script generates a report file which is then automatically displayed in NotePad.\
-The Maintenance sql has been run on my production database many times.
+The Maintenance SQL has been run on my production database many times.

 ## NOT RELEASED

 ### RM -Lump misc sources

 I started in TMG as splitting all sources.
 Now in RM, I am lumping the sources for which it makes sense to me.
 So far, Find_a_Grave, Census and Social Security SSDI, and all Ancestry collections.
 These scripts do that.
-They will most likely need modification for your circumstances.
+They will need modification for your circumstances.
+These are not released and require Python development to run.

 ## NOTE-